awmanoj/awmanoj.github.io/_posts/2022-08-04-probability-of-death-by-different-causes.md

 Source: [InjuryFacts](https://injuryfacts.nsc.org/all-injuries/preventable-death-overview/odds-of-dying/)

-I would really want to find and prepare similar data for India (2020+) and possibly, Indonesia (2020+).
+Just looking at different cause heads, I feel that these odds will look so different for developing nations.I would really want to find and prepare similar data for India (2020+) and possibly, Indonesia (2020+).

 If you have come across any published data source related to this then please do help share on [Twitter](http://twitter.com/awmanoj) or [Mail me](mailto:awasthi.manoj@gmail.com).